SandeepKoviri/AI-powered-IoT-Plant-Disease-Detector/README.md

 CoreXY robotic movement for precision targeting of affected areas.

+Remote monitoring and control via Blynk Cloud and mobile app.

 Low-cost and scalable solution, making it accessible for small and large-scale farmers.

 Automated disease alert and response system.

 Customizable scanning area and number of plants to adapt to various farm layouts.

+Dual modes of operation (Manual and Automatic) for enhanced versatility.

 🎯 Real-World Impact
 Saves fertilizer by spraying only where needed, reducing waste and environmental impact.